-From 1941-1945, World War II need for naval capability presented Marlo Coil with the opportunity to supply coils for naval vessels around the world.
+The needs of World War II presented Marlo Coil with the opportunity to supply coils for naval vessels around the world.

-In 1967 the Marlo family sold Marlo coil to the H.K.
+The Marlo family sold Marlo Coil to the H.K.
 Porter Holding Company.

-In 1974, H.K.
-Porter Holding Company liquidated Marlo Coil.
-However, when one has a long list of unshipped Navy orders, it is not possible to totally shut down production and other arrangements were made.
-David Ault financed the purchase from Porter—for the dies, files, etc., necessary to fill the Navy orders.
-A vacant section of the Ford plant in St. Louis was rented and the rebirth was effected under the name of Nuclear Cooling, Inc.,
+H.K.
+Porter Holding Company decided to liquidate Marlo Coil.
+However, the company still had a long list of unshipped Navy orders.
+So David Ault financed the purchase of the company assets from Porter – including the dies, equipment, files, etc. necessary to fill the Navy orders.
+He rented a vacant section of the Ford plant in St. Louis and the company was reborn under the name of Nuclear Cooling, Inc.

-In 2006, Marlo Coil was acquired by DRS Technologies in the merger with Engineered Support Systems, Inc. creating DRS Marlo Coil.
+Marlo Coil was acquired by DRS Technologies through its merger with Engineered Support Systems, Inc., and the company was renamed DRS Marlo Coil.

-In 2008, Marlo Coil was acquired by Finmeccanica Company in its acquisition of DRS Technologies.
+Marlo Coil was acquired by Finmeccanica Company through its acquisition of DRS Technologies.